-Elvis Aaron Presley (Tupelo, Mississippi, born January 8, 1935, died August 16, 1977), also known as "The King of Rock 'n' Roll" is the best-selling solo artist of all time beating Michael Jackson by selling a confirmed 189.2 million records.
-Elvis was an American singer, song producer and actor, who began his music career at Sun Records in the spring of 1954 when Sam Philips recorded Elvis performing several of Elvis' favourite songs with Scotty Moore (guitar) and Bill Black (bass).
+Elvis Aaron Presley (Tupelo, Mississippi, January 8, 1935 - Memphis, Tennessee, August 16, 1977), was an American singer, song producer and actor.
+A cultural icon, he is widely known by the single name Elvis.
+Elvis Presley began his music career at Sun Records in the spring of 1954 when Sam Philips recorded Elvis performing several of Elvis' favorite songs with Scotty Moore (guitar) and Bill Black (bass).
 One of these covers was a country and western song, "Blue Moon of Kentucky".

 Elvis Aaron Presley (January 8, 1935 - August 16, 1977) was an American singer and actor.
 A cultural icon, he is commonly known by the single name Elvis.
 One of the most popular musicians of the 20th century, he is often referred to as the "King of Rock and Roll" or "the King".